Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 That is our inheritance.

-These people are absolutely shameless.
+These people, these people are absolutely shameless.

-They have no guts, nor do they have souls.
+They have no guts, Nor do they have souls.

 The Bush-Cheney administration left them with a plan.